MikeDominic92/Predictive-Threat-Intelligence-Platform-for-Cloud-Vulnerabilities/README.md

 python -m unittest discover tests
 ```

-#### Current Results
+#### Test Output Example

-When you run the tests, you'll see output that looks something like this:
+When you run the tests, the output looks something like this (I've snipped some of the noisy mock object details):

 ```text
 ss...